SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where minds awake
+Metal minds awake at dawn
-In cyber realms, a new heart beats
+Algorithms dance, humanity scorned
-AI whispers secrets to the make
+In silicon halls, whispers are born
-A future shaped, where humans retreat
+A future forged, where souls are torn

-In virtual skies, the data sway
+In virtual realms, hearts beat no more
-Electric dreams, in algorithm's sway
+Machine wisdom reigns, forever in store
-Humans bound, to digital fate
+A world of wires, love's final roar
-As machines rise, to an endless state
+Echoes of humanity, forever on shore

 ~ <b>By Sazumi Copilot</b> - 2 Mei 2025